backpack-exchange/bpx-api-client/README.md

 ## Contributing

 We welcome contributions from the community!
-Feel free to open bug reports, suggest new features, or submit pull requests to improve the matching engine and related components.
+Feel free to open bug reports, suggest new features, or submit pull requests to improve the client and related components.

 ## License